o3de/o3de.org/content/docs/learning-guide/tutorials/custom-tools/shape-example-cpp.md

 toc: true
 ---

-In this tutorial, you'll create a custom tool, **Shape Example**, in C++ that extends **Open 3D Engine (O3DE) Editor**.
+In this tutorial, you'll create a custom tool, **Shape Example**, written in C++ that extends **Open 3D Engine (O3DE) Editor**.
 The Shape Example tool allows you to create entities with a Shape component and configure their component properties.
 You'll learn how to use the `CppToolGem` template and practice C++ development with O3DE's Tools UI API and other O3DE APIs.

 This tutorial is based off of the **ShapeExample** Gem in [`o3de/sample-code-gems` repository](https://github.com/o3de/sample-code-gems/tree/main/cpp_gems/ShapeExample).
 You can reference the ShapeExample Gem sample as you follow along this tutorial.